 advocates for the academic success of all students.
 We create and promote strategies that integrate the teaching of native American history, culture, language and government.
 Educators in Washington’s schools look to our staff for leadership and technical assistance.

-NEW!
 Tribal History in Social Studies Curriculum — New Requirements in Washington’s Basic Education Act

 As districts review and revise social studies and history curricula, there are